 Existing building & POTS replacement

-Organization who have existing buildings looking to lower the expensive Monthly Residual Cost (MRC) of their telephone line are in for a treat.
+Organizations who have existing buildings looking to lower the expensive Monthly Residual Cost (MRC) of their telephone line are in for a treat.
 If they were told they could simply replace the underlying carrier and physical medium while saving 70%-80% in monthly costs, they might fall out of their chair.
-Retail, Hospitals/Healthcare, Financial Services are just a few organizations who are acting now.
+Retail, Hospitals/Healthcare, Financial Services are just a few organizations acting now for replacement of these critical lines.

 POTS Replacement for Retail